mciwing/mciwing.github.io/docs/python/comparisons_and_logic.md

       ![Secure lock](https://preview.redd.it/j7i00nnpx6211.jpg?width=640&crop=smart&auto=webp&s=d4b58226076d45f0c637fd3789d3ccb547a4a54a){ width=50% }
     </figure>

-    It's your time to check if a password meets certain requirements.
+    It's your time to check if a certain yet unknown (!) password meets the requirements.
+However, you won't need the password itself.

-    Use the following defined variables `password_length` and `has_special_characters` to evaluate if the password is secure.
+    Solely use the following defined variables `password_length` and `has_special_characters` to evaluate if the password is secure.

     ```py